-Sure, you can take a scenic drive of the canyon here (It’s breath-taking!), but why go by car – or even foot – when you can BIKE it!
-This was one of our families Top 10 adventures in Utah!
+Sure, you can take a scenic drive of the canyon here — it’s breathtaking! — but why go by car, or even foot, when you can BIKE it?!
+This was one of our family’s Top 10 Adventures in Utah!

-I note for wary parents…this biking adventure allows you to bike along the rim of the canyon.
-I was very nervous about it, especially because my guys are new mountain biking.
-The truth is that the trails are not too close to the edge.
-I felt safe the entire time along the trails I mention above.
-Anxious parent?
-You got this!
+One note for wary parents: This biking adventure allows you to bike along the rim of the canyon.
+I was nervous about my boys doing it, but the trails were not too close to the edge and I felt safe the entire time along the trails we explored.

 Now, before you leave the park after your mountain biking adventure, be sure to follow the main road to the end of the park for a view of Head Horse Point.

 Read more: 21 Fun and Exciting Things To Do in Moab